acampb/blogtest/_posts/2020-11-01-ado-pr-psscriptanalyzer.md

 6. Do not run the pipeline, click the down arrow and click 'Save'
 7. The default pipeline name will be based on the Repo name, click `...` and `Rename/move`, and change the name to **PSScriptAnalyzer**

+{: .box-note}
-> Note: The pipeline will not run correctly if it is started outside of a Pull Request.
+Note: The pipeline will not run correctly if it is started outside of a Pull Request.
 This is due to the way the `Start-PSScriptAnalyzer.ps1` script is written; it requires the pull request id to properly post a comment via the API.

 ---